 In the selection process, applicants will be assessed on the following criteria and seats will be offered accordingly.

-Applicants who meet the admission requirements will be sent a program selection package via email.
+Applicants who meet the competitive average minimum will be sent a program selection package via email.

 The selection package must be completed and returned to SAIT by the date indicated on the selection package cover page.